oceanprotocol/docs/data-farming/veocean-passivedf.md

 At the end of your 4 years, your OCEAN is unlocked.

-The veOCEAN code is a fork of Curve's battle tested [veCRV](https://curve.readthedocs.io/dao-vecrv.html) token code.
+veOCEAN code is a fork of Curve's battle-tested [veCRV](https://curve.readthedocs.io/dao-vecrv.html) contracts that safeguard billions (veCRV).
+With this model there is no liquidity risk.
+You can’t lose your OCEAN through Impermanent Loss (IL).
+It is merely locked.

 # veOCEAN and your APY